Alphabet City, Manhattan: Gentrification

 Alphabet City was one of many neighborhoods in New York to experience gentrification in the late 20th and early 21st centuries.
 Multiple factors resulted in lower crime rates and higher rents in Manhattan in general, and Alphabet City in particular.
 Avenues A through D became distinctly less bohemian in the 21st century than they had been in earlier decades.
-In the 1970s, rents were extremely low and the neighborhood was considered among the last places where many people would want to live.
+In the 1970s, rents were extremely low and the neighborhood was considered one of the least desirable places in Manhattan to live in.
 However, as early as 1983, the Times reported that because of the influx of artists, many longtime establishments and immigrants were being forced to leave the area due to rising rents.
 By the following year, young professionals constituted a large portion of the neighborhood's demographics.
-Even so, crimes remained prevalent and there were often drug deals being held openly in Tompkins Square Park.
+Even so, crime remained prevalent and there were often drug deals being held openly in Tompkins Square Park.

-Tensions over gentrification resulted in the 1988 Tompkins Square Park riot, which occurred following opposition to a proposed curfew that had targeted the park's homeless.
-The aftermath of the riot slowed down the gentrification process somewhat as real estate prices declined.
+Tensions over gentrification contributed to the 1988 Tompkins Square Park riot, which occurred following opposition to a proposed curfew that had targeted the park's homeless.
+The aftermath of the riot slowed gentrification somewhat, as real estate prices declined.
 However, by the end of the 20th century, real estate prices had resumed their rapid rise.
 About half of Alphabet City's stores had opened within the decade since the riot, while vacancy rates in that period had dropped from 20% to 3%, indicating that many of the longtime merchants had been pushed out.

 The Museum of Reclaimed Urban Space opened on Avenue C in the building known as C-Squat in 2012.
-A living archive of urban activism, the museum explores the history of grassroots movements in the East Village and offers guided walking tours of community gardens, squats, and sites of social change.
+An archive of urban activism, the museum explores the history of grassroots movements in the East Village and offers guided walking tours of community gardens, squats, and sites of social change.